-Many experts and analysts agree (Energetics 1999a and 1999b) that the combined heat and power (CHP) community is in need of a common set of definitions for establishing segments of the CHP marketplace.
-Two parameters appear to require inclusion in the taxonomy: system size, and system design and operation.
-While this may appear a mundane and academic issue, it has significant importance to the enumeration of current CHP systems and the estimation of market potential, since it will allow analysts to explicitly declare what is included in and excluded from their estimates and projections.
+Many experts and analysts (Energetics 1999a, 1999b) agree that the combined heat and power community is in need of a common set of definitions for establishing segments of the CHP marketplace.
+Two parameters appear to require inclusion in the taxonomy: (1)system size and (2)system design and operation.
+While this may appear a mundane and academic issue, it has significant importance in the enumeration of current CHP systems and the estimation of market potential, since it will allow analysts to explicitly declare what is included in and excluded from their estimates and projections.

-Concerning CHP classification, these technologies represent a special area within the realm of DG.
-CHP systems that are installed at or near the point of use for off-grid applications are considered to be distributed generation systems (see Figure 3).
-However, large utility-owned or Independent Power Producer (IPP) CHP units are not included in DG.
-The size of this type of unit is typically between 40 - 400 MW.
-This non-DG CHP encompasses about 40% of all CHP-produced power (Elliott and Spurr, 1999).
+Combined heat and power technologies represent a special area within the realm of DG.
+CHP systems that are installed at or near the point of use for off-grid applications are considered to be distributed generation systems (see Figure 4).
+However, large (typically between 40 - 400 MW) utility-owned CHP units are not included in DG.
+This non-DG CHP encompasses about 40 percent of all CHP-produced power (Elliott and Spurr 1999).
+A more in-depth look at CHP is included later in this report.